software development lifecycle phases

 Want to transform your business growth with software development, but don’t know how?
 Read this blog to learn how software development consultancy can benefit your business.

-Software Development Life Cycle Process
+Step-by-Step Breakdown of the Software Development Life Cycle Phases

 As we know, the SDLC is a structured approach comprising a bifurcated software development process.
 Here are SDLC phases that can help you better navigate the complexities of software development projects:

-1. Selecting a methodology
+2. Selecting a methodology

 This phase of the software system development life cycle involves choosing a suitable SDLC model based on the project requirements.
 Common SDLC methodologies include Waterfall, Agile, and more.